jeromekelleher/ercs/README.rst

         $ sudo yum install gsl-devel

-GSL is available on most packaging systems; if it is not available it can always be installed from source.
+GSL is available on most packaging systems; if it is not available on your platform, it can be installed from source.

 Once GSL has been installed we can build the ``ercs`` module using the standard Python `methods <http://docs.python.org/install/index.html>`_.
 For